johnrobertmahlan/johnrobertmahlan.github.io/README.md

 # NextMusic!

 The NextMusic! app is a simple app designed to help users find new music that they will love.
 Most of us know who our favorite bands are, so this is a great starting point for finding new music.
-What the NextMusic! app does is allow users to start by searching for their favorite bands and discovering more information about them, and then to find other bands that might appeal to them.
-Thus, whenever a user searches for a band, they will also be given the ability to find:
+What the NextMusic! app does is allow users to start by searching for their favorite bands.
+The app then displays some biographical information about the band, while simultaneously generating buttons that allow the user to learn more about that band.
+In particular, the app provides users with:

 * Similar Artists
 * Top Albums By Their Chosen Artist